 As inconvenient as covering a shift is, sending a sick employee home is preferable to a possible food contamination incident.

-Getting the right insurance for your food business is fast and easy with NEXT.
-Our general liability, commercial property, workers’ compensation and commercial auto insurance can help protect your food-service business from a variety of risks, including:
+Get just the right amount of food and beverage business insurance, such as general liability, workers’ compensation and commercial property insurance to help protect your food service business from a variety of risks, including:

 - Foodborne illness